Welcome to Hertfordshire Walker

 Keep to the left of the telegraph pole

-Go through the gate, cross a metalled farm road, go through another metal gate directly opposite, continue heading W with the hedgerow and fence on your left and the field on your right.
+Go through the gate, cross a metalled farm road, go through another metal gate directly opposite, then continue heading W with the hedgerow and fence on your left and the field on your right.
 At the end of the field go through another gate.
-Turn right and then left through another gate keeping the hedgerow on your left and the field on your right.
+Turn right then left through another gate keeping the hedgerow on your left and the field on your right.
 This path drops down to the right of a house.

 Turn right on the path running north alongside the A1(M) Image by Hertfordshire Walker released under Creative Commons BY-NC-SA 4.0